-Activating Neurons In the Brain Could Cure Jetlag, Says New Scientific Study
+Activating Neurons In the Brain Could Cure Jet Lag, Says New Scientific Study

 The cure for jet lag might be all in your head.
 A new study by a team at Washington University in St Louis has shown that activating the brain’s neurons could alleviate the condition that plagues travelers across the world.

-As Newsweek notes, when you travel to a different time zone, your body has to adjust its circadian rhythm which leads to jet-lag.
+As Newsweek notes, when you travel to a different time zone, your body has to adjust its circadian rhythm which leads to jet lag.
 The National Sleep Association defines the circadian rhythm as the biological clock that controls the times that we feel sleepy and wakeful.
-When you arrive in a new time-zone, your body is still technically running on your previous sleep/wake cycle and needs time to get used to your new environment.
-So, this results in the symptoms that we closely associate with jet-lag, namely fatigue, and disorientation.
+When you arrive in a new time zone, your body is still technically running on your previous sleep/wake cycle and needs time to get used to your new environment.
+So, this results in the symptoms that we closely associate with jet lag, namely fatigue, and disorientation.
 It can even cause stomach issues.

 The Washington University study investigated whether it was possible to reset the circadian rhythm faster so that frequent flyers could avoid that crummy feeling which can last for days after you’ve landed in a new time zone.
-Their theory was that jet-lag could be avoided through the activation of the “grandmother” neurons in the human brain.
+Their theory was that jet lag could be avoided through the activation of the “grandmother” neurons in the human brain.
 These neurons control the 20,000 others in the hypothalamus that are collectively called the body’s internal clock

 Think of them as being like actual grandmothers who force their grandkids to go to sleep at night and wake up early in the morning.